 #2: Effort Level

-Aside from age, the biggest factor that will affect the average heart rate during a marathon between any two different runners is the relative effort level at which the runners are racing.
+Aside from age, the most significant factor that affects the average heart rate during a marathon between any two runners is the relative effort level at which the runners are racing.

-For example, a runner who is trying to qualify for the Boston Marathon will likely be running the marathon as fast as he or she can, which likely correlates to the pace at just below the anaerobic threshold (in the 83-90% of max heart rate range).
+For example, a runner trying to qualify for the Boston Marathon will likely be running the marathon as fast as he or she can at a pretty high-intensity.
+This likely correlates to the pace just below the anaerobic threshold (in the 83-90% of max heart rate range).

-Another runner who just wants to enjoy the marathon and isn’t focused on time might run the marathon closer to 65% of their maximum heart rate.
+Another runner who just wants to enjoy the marathon and isn’t focused on time might run the marathon closer to 65% of their maximum heart rate and take it as more of an easy run effort.

-Even if these two runners have the exact same maximum heart rate, their average marathon heart rate will be significantly different due to the variations in the intensity they are choosing to race at.
+Even if these two runners have the exact same maximum heart rate, their average marathon heart rate will be significantly different due to the variations in the intensity at which they are choosing to race.

 #3: Training Level

-With proper training, endurance athletes, such as marathon runners, can increase their anaerobic threshold, or the percentage of your maximum heart rate at which you cross over into the anaerobic zone.
+With proper training, endurance athletes, such as marathon runners, can increase their anaerobic threshold, or the percentage of the maximum heart rate at which you cross over into the anaerobic zone.

-Studies suggest that the anaerobic threshold or lactate threshold is typically in the neighborhood of 83-87% of your VO2 max and associated with roughly the same percentage of your maximum heart rate, but training can improve this number to closer to 90% of your max HR, pushing the threshold to higher intensity of exercise.
+Studies suggest that the anaerobic threshold or lactate threshold is typically in the neighborhood of 83-87% of your VO2 max and associated with roughly the same percentage of your maximum heart rate.

-Therefore, when two runners with the same max heart rate but who have different fitness or training levels each run the marathon at a heart rate that corresponds with the anaerobic threshold, their average marathon heart rates will be different.
+Therefore, when two runners with the same max heart rate but with different fitness or training levels each run the marathon at a heart rate corresponding to the anaerobic threshold, their average heart rate will be different.

 Other factors, such as sex and genetics, can affect your own personal maximum heart rate, which can influence your heart rate during a marathon.

-What Is the Typical Heart Rate Zone During a Marathon?
+What Is the Typical Heart Rate Zone On Race Day?

 One study suggested that most running coaches and exercise physiologists recommend running a marathon between 65 and 80% of your maximal heart rate.